I Am A New Employee Can I Make A Personal Injury Claim?

 How long you have been employed does not affect your ability to claim if you are injured due to negligence.

 There are lots of different circumstances in which you can make a personal injury claim for an accident at work as a new employee.
 A new employee accident could happen in much the same way as any other type of accident at work.
 If an employee is injured during training and the accident was preventable, the employer could be liable for it.

 Whilst they may seem innocuous, over half of all accidents in the workplace which do not lead to fatal injuries are caused by slips, trips, and falls and manual handling accidents.
-These should accident at work examples which are the most easy for any employer to prevent.
-Simply having the right accident at work procedure in place as well as the right training, and any equipment necessary, should prevent these from happening.
-People who suffer from these type of injuries will typically have to take over seven days sick/ injury leave to recover enough to go back to work.
+These should accident at work examples which are the easiest for any employer to prevent.
+Simply having the right accident at work procedure in place as well as the right training, and any equipment necessary should prevent these from happening.
+People who suffer from these types of injuries will typically have to take over seven days of sick/ injury leave to recover enough to go back to work.